Skip to content

 Restart shellClick the restart icon

 When you close the last session the panel hides but the session stays alive — reopen with Ctrl + ` and you are back where you left off.
-If a shell process exits, press any key to restart it.
+When the shell exits cleanly (exit or Ctrl + D), its tab closes automatically — and the panel hides if it was the last one.
+If the shell exits with an error, the tab stays open showing the exit code; press any key to restart it.

 Keyboard Shortcuts